Metal Machine Music: Retrospective assessment

-Writing in MusicHound Rock (1999), Greg Kot gave the album a "woof!" rating (signifying "dog-food"), and opined: "The spin cycle of a washing machine has more melodic variation than the electronic drone that was Metal Machine Music."

-In 2005, Q magazine included the album in a list of "Ten Terrible Records by Great Artists", and it ranked number four in Qs list of the 50 worst albums of all time.
-It was again featured in Q in December 2010, on the magazine's "Top Ten Career Suicides" list, where it came eighth overall.
-The Trouser Press Record Guide referred to it as "four sides of unlistenable oscillator noise", parenthetically calling that assessment "a description, not a value judgment".

-Mark Deming's review for AllMusic said that while noise rock groups "have created some sort of context for it", Metal Machine Music "hasn't gotten any more user friendly with time", given it "paus[ed] only for side breaks with no rhythms, melodies, or formal structures to buffer the onslaught".

-Reed biographer Victor Bockris wrote that the recording can be understood as "the ultimate conceptual punk album and the progenitor of New York punk rock".
+Reed biographer Victor Bockris wrote that Metal Machine Music could be understood as "the ultimate conceptual punk album and the progenitor of New York punk rock".
 The album was ranked number two in the 1991 book The Worst Rock 'n' Roll Records of All Time by Jimmy Guterman and Owen O'Donnell.
+Writing in MusicHound Rock (1999), Greg Kot opined: "The spin cycle of a washing machine has more melodic variation than the electronic drone that was Metal Machine Music."

 In 1998, The Wire included Metal Machine Music in its list of "100 Records That Set the World on Fire (While No One Was Listening)", with Brian Duguid writing:

 Q magazine featured Metal Machine Music in its 50 Worst Records of All Time ...
 What higher recommendation could you possibly need? ...
 [Metal Machine Music] is at once the pre-eminent deranged noise record, an impossibly cacophonous screech of electric torment, and also a classic of Minimalism; some of the most enigmatic, exquisite harmonies ever documented.
 It's a pity the CD reissues can't include the original double LP's locked groove, but even if it doesn't last forever, the music is infinitely convoluted.
 It still awaits a proper critical reappraisal—even the gleefully enthusiastic Lester Bangs didn't fully 'get' Metal Machine Music.

+In 2005, Q magazine included the album in a list of "Ten Terrible Records by Great Artists", and it ranked number four in Qs list of the 50 worst albums of all time.
+It was again featured in Q in December 2010, on the magazine's "Top Ten Career Suicides" list, where it came eighth overall.
+The Trouser Press Record Guide referred to it as "four sides of unlistenable oscillator noise".
+Mark Deming of AllMusic wrote that, while subsequent noise rock groups had "created some sort of context for it", Metal Machine Music "hasn't gotten any more user friendly with time" due to its lack of "rhythms, melodies, or formal structures to buffer the onslaught".

+In 2011, Reed sardonically reflected on the negative public response to Lulu, his collaborative album with Metallica: "I don't have any fans left.
+After Metal Machine Music, they all fled.
+Who cares?"

-In a December 2017 review, Mark Richardson of Pitchfork gave Metal Machine Music a score of 8.7 out of 10.
-He describes the album as an "exhilarating" listen.
-Despite the intense criticism (or perhaps because of the exposure it generated), Metal Machine Music reportedly sold 100,000 copies in the US, according to the liner notes of the 2000 CD reissue by RCA/Buddah Records..
+In a 2017 retrospective review, Mark Richardson of Pitchfork gave Metal Machine Music a score of 8.7 out of 10, describing it as "the sound of electricity falling in love with itself, utterly relentless, a blast of energy that never lets up".